pytorch/pytorch.github.io/_posts/2022-10-31-Efficient-Per-Sample-Gradient.md

 In summary, Opacus computes per-sample gradients by (1) capturing the activations and highway gradients, and then (2) efficiently performing matrix multiplications.

 For modules that are not readily amenable to matrix multiplications (e.g., Conv, normalization), we do some linear algebra circus to get it in the right form.
-For modules that do not allow us to attach hooks (e.g., RNNs, MultiHeadAttention), we reimplement them using nn.Linear and proceed as usual.
+For modules that do not allow us to attach hooks (e.g., RNNs, MultiHeadAttention), we reimplement them using `nn.Linear` and proceed as usual.

-When we re-implement the modules, we ensure that their param_dict() is fully compatible with that of their non-DP counterparts.
-This way, for instance, when you finish training your DPMultiHeadAttention, you can directly load its weights onto a nn.MultiheadAttention and serve it in production for inference, without even requiring that you have Opacus installed!
+When we re-implement the modules, we ensure that their `param_dict()` is fully compatible with that of their non-DP counterparts.
+This way, for instance, when you finish training your `DPMultiHeadAttention`, you can directly load its weights onto a `nn.MultiheadAttention` and serve it in production for inference, without even requiring that you have Opacus installed!

 A module can be either a **building block**, or a **composite**:

-1. **building block.** These are “atomic” trainable modules (i.e., “default classes”) that have their own hooks, and can be used directly, for example, nn.Linear, nn.Conv1d, nn.Conv2d, nn.Conv3d, and the normalization layers (`nn.LayerNorm, nn.GroupNorm, nn.InstanceNorm`).
+1. **building block.** These are “atomic” trainable modules (i.e., “default classes”) that have their own hooks, and can be used directly, for example, `nn.Linear, nn.Conv1d, nn.Conv2d, nn.Conv3d,` and the normalization layers (`nn.LayerNorm, nn.GroupNorm, nn.InstanceNorm`).
 See points 1,2,3 [here](https://github.com/pytorch/opacus/tree/main/opacus#supported-modules).

 2. **Composite.** These are modules that are composed of building blocks.
 Composite modules are supported as long as all trainable submodules are supported.
-Frozen submodules need not be supported; A nn.Module can be frozen in PyTorch by unsetting requires_grad in each of its parameters.
+Frozen submodules need not be supported; A nn.Module can be frozen in PyTorch by unsetting `requires_grad` in each of its parameters.

 Needless to say, modules with no trainable parameters (e.g. nn.ReLU, and nn.Tanh) and modules that are frozen don’t need their per-sample gradients computed, and hence these modules are supported out of the box.